Signs You Need to Replace Your Carpet

 Pad Has Broken Down

-The pad also helps extend the lifespan of the carpeting because it absorbs the pressure and shock from daily wear and tear.
+But most importantly, underlay helps extend the lifespan of the carpeting because it absorbs the pressure and shock from daily wear and tear.
 Over time, it can and will break down, especially in a room that sees high usage.
-When the pad has broken down, the carpet is more susceptible to rips, tears, and other damage.
+When the underlay has broken down, the carpet is more susceptible to rips, tears, and other damage.
 Once the carpet pad breaks down, it’s time to think about replacing the carpet.

 It takes more than a spilled glass of water or two to damage a carpet.
 The top causes of water damage in a home include but are not limited to: